 If you want an ongoing work relationship with your freelancer, WPHired is the place for you.
 A lot of its job listings are for on-site work, so remote offers in particular get tons of attention.

 Finding the perfect WordPress freelancers doesn’t have to be hard.
 You just need to know what to look for and where to search for the best candidates.
 Every freelance platform is different and knowing the pros and cons of each can help you conduct your search more efficiently.

-Here are five of our favorite platforms where you can hire WordPress freelancers:
+Here are six of our favorite platforms where you can hire WordPress freelancers:

 - Codeable: This is a premium platform offering top freelancers.

 - Toptal: On this site, you can be sure that each freelancer has been carefully vetted.